-During a three-week, open, citywide call, more than 2,000 nominations for the 2013 Big Apple Awards were received from students, families, teachers, school staff, administrators, and other community members.
-About 44% of the 1,700 district and charter schools had at least one nominee, while more than half of the nominations came from students and families.
-After the nomination period, a select group of 500 nominees were invited to submit an award application that included two essays, as well as principal and colleague recommendations.
-Following a review of the applications, 50 finalists were interviewed and observed while teaching at their school.
-A Board of Judges made up of NYCDOE senior leadership, along with representatives from the United Federation of Teachers, the New York City Charter School Center, Columbia University, Lincoln Center, and TNTP, selected the final award recipients.
+During a citywide open call last fall, more than 3,000 nominations were received from students, families, teachers, school staff, administrators, and other community members.
+More than 700 schools had at least one nominee, while nearly 60% of nominations came from students and families.
+After the nomination period, a select group of 500 nominees were invited to submit an application, which included essays and letters of recommendations.
+Following a review of the applications, 100 semi-finalists were interviewed, of which 40 advanced to the finalist round and received a classroom visit.
+A Board of Judges, made up of NYCDOE senior leadership and a representative from the United Federation of Teachers, selected the final teacher award recipients.
+Representatives from Lincoln Center selected the final arts educator recipient.

-Finalists and recipients were chosen based on their ability to demonstrate exceptional success impacting students’ learning, excellence in their instructional practice, and professional contributions to their school community.
-Big Apple Award recipients will serve as ambassadors to share their inspirational practice with teachers citywide in addition to continuing to be model educators.
-View a list of 2013 finalists here.
-For more information on our 11 Big Apple Awards recipients who are spending this school year as Big Apple Ambassadors, please click here.
+During all stages of the process, candidates were selected based on their ability to demonstrate exceptional success in their impact on student learning, in their instructional practice, and in their professional contributions to their school community.
+In addition to continuing to be model educators, the Big Apple Award recipients will serve as Big Apple Fellows during the 2014-2015 school year.
+View a list of 2014 finalists and semi-finalists here.
+For more information on our 12 Big Apple Award Recipients who will be spending the upcoming school year as Big Apple Fellows, please click here.

 Current, full-time NYC Department of Education and charter school teachers who have demonstrated exceptional success in the following areas: Impact of Students’ Learning + Instructional Practices + Professional Contributions.